Promoting good behaviour

 - your child can only be suspended for a maximum of 45 school days in any one school year

-- your child’s school is responsible for providing them with suitable work to do and mark it although you may be asked to collect the work from the school and return it when you’re your child has completed it
+- your child’s school is responsible for providing them with suitable work to do and mark it although you may be asked to collect the work from the school and return it when your child has completed it

 The school should call you on the day your child is suspended.
 The Principal must also provide immediate written notification to you, the Chair of the Board of Governors and the Education Authority (EA) in your region or Council for Catholic Maintained Schools (CCMS).